fetchai/cosmpy/docs/index.md

 ### Contribution Guidelines

-Read our [contribution guidelines][contributing] to learn about our issue and PR submission processes, coding rules, and more.
+Read our [contribution guidelines][contributing] to learn about our issue and pull request submission processes, coding rules, and more.

 ### Development Guidelines

-Read our [development guidelines][developing] to learn about the development processes and workflows when contributing to different parts of the CosmPy project.
+Read our [development guidelines][developing] to learn about the development processes and workflows.

 ### Issues, Questions and Discussions